customerio/legal/privacy-policy.md

 ### With Your Consent

-Except as set forth above, you will be notified when your personal information may be shared with third parties.
+Except as set forth above, we will not share PII collected from Customer.io customers or end users with third parties without your consent.

 ## Additional Policies